chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-jenkins-identity/index.md

 The important line is `withCredentials` option, which maps the generated OIDC token from the `oidc-token` credential parameter to `token` variable in the pipeline step.

-Now you can add the commands for testing the identity like `chainctl images repos list` in the following example:
+Now you can add the commands for testing the identity using `chainctl images repos list` in the following example:

 ```
 sh '''
     wget -O chainctl "https://dl.enforce.dev/chainctl/latest/chainctl_linux_\$(uname -m)"
     chmod +x chainctl
     ./chainctl auth login --identity-token $token --identity <your jenkins identity>
+    ./chainctl auth configure-docker --identity-token $token --identity <your jenkins identity>
     ./chainctl images repos list
+    docker pull cgr.dev/<group>/<repo>:<tag>
 '''
 ```